07 Dec Progress After Three Months

 After tons of testing and school reports, they came to the decision that he is learning disabled though I was never told exactly what is causing his “inability” either.
 For the remainder of fifth grade I pulled him out of the public school and I am homeschooling him.
 This was a very scary thing for me to do as I didn’t know what I was going to do in order to improve his reading ability either.

-I highly recommend Audiblox for anyone that is having problems reading.
-This is coming from someone who has tons of “how to read books” that were a big waste of money and I can tell you that Audiblox is not.
+I highly recommend Edublox for anyone that is having problems reading.
+This is coming from someone who has tons of “how to read books” that were a big waste of money and I can tell you that Edublox is not.